sexfrance/LogMagix/README.md

 ### Custom Log and Loader Prefix

-Both the `Logger` and `Loader` classes allow for customizing the prefix that is shown before each message:
+Both the `Logger` and `Loader` classes allow for customizing the prefix shown before each message:

 #### Logger Prefix: